We've independently reviewed this article to make sure it's as accurate as we can make it.

 6 Reasons Why Your Dryer Keeps Tripping Your Circuit Breaker (With Fixes)

-#3 Heating Element
+#2 A Faulty Heating Element

-If this part is defective, it could potentially short out the housing, resulting in the dryer tripping the breaker.
+The heating element is what heats the air that circulates through the drum of the dryer.
+If the element is defective, it could potentially short out its housing, resulting in the dryer tripping the breaker.

 In the event the heating element in the dryer passes the continuity test, please keep reading.

 Another possible reason your dryer keeps tripping your circuit breaker is that a broken element or a loose wire is coming into contact with the appliance’s metal frame.

 Many elements inside dryers (such as the heating element) tend to break and pop off their place when there’s a short circuit.
 The popping often results in the elements touching something metal, which is the perfect recipe for tripped breakers.

 And the same goes for loose/peeled wires, as their rubber housings can break over time and start touching the dryer’s metal frame as well.
 You must identify the grounding issue and replace the broken component/wire to address the situation.

 If you want to get any replacement part – or see how much one would cost – click to enter your model number in the search bar below.
 Our partners at AppliancePartsPros stock almost every part with free guides on how to install them.

 #4 An Internal Short